ObenaufLab/CaTCH/README.md

 ### Step 2 : Merge barcodes within a certain edit distance (optional)

-*barcodingHammingMerge.py*
+**barcodingHammingMerge.py**

 The idea is to reduce the noise from sequencing errors.
 The merge is based on the Hamming distance between barcodes.
 That means that only substitutions are considered, no insertions or deletions.
+When barcodes are merged, the sequence of the most abundant is the one that is kept.
 It is up to your judgement to apply this step or not, as well as to choose the edit distance.

 This step is very slow and resource hungry.